DevIag0/resolucao-exercicios-java/verificar-Paridade/README.md

 Output Format

-Print Weird if the number is weird; otherwise, print Not Weird.
+Print Weird if the number is weird; otherwise, print Not Weird..